-WIth our mobile learning app, The Knowledge Arcade, you can create what’s known as a Battle.
+With our mobile learning app, Growth Engineering Learning App, you can create what’s known as a Battle.
 Battles give learning a competitive edge by introducing gamification.
 Players are pitched against each other, each answering a range of multiple-choice questions related to a topic.
 The winner gets points and the loser…well, doesn’t!

 So remote working is here to stay, and whilst certain careers such as plumbing and life-guarding won’t ever experience the benefits, office workers certainly can.
 Not only does it save on pricey office rent, but companies can also enjoy more productivity.
 How?
 According to a recent survey, remote workers are more productive, as they average an extra 1.4 days a month in comparison to on-site staff (that’s 16.8 days extra every year!).

 With COVID-19 currently ongoing we know lots of businesses need support going remote.
-So, we used our Genie Authoring Tool to create some content we think you’ll find helpful.
+So, we used our Growth Engineering Authoring Tool to create some content we think you’ll find helpful.
 It’s completely free and will help your learners ease into remote work.
+Download it here